oscarzhpersson/IV1350_ObjectOrientedDesign/IV1350_Sem3/PointOfSale/QUESTIONS.md

     Had to add quantity to updatePurchase() in Purchase.

+    I will omit the Payment object as it does not actually do anything.

 # Notes during progress:

     Removed model class from program.
     Removed view reference within controller.

+    registerPayment was changed to void and to register the amount instead, as it makes more sense.